miraclelinux/meta-emlinux/doc/raspberrypi3.md

 ## Boot EMLinux

-unmount sdcard and insert sdcart to your Raspberry Pi then start it.
+unmount sdcard and insert sdcard to your Raspberry Pi then start it.
 You can login to console via UART.

 ```
 EMLinux 2.0 raspberrypi3-64 /dev/ttyS1